TEN-framework/portal/content/docs/ten_framework/graph.md

 }
 ```

-### Using `source_uri` to Reference Graph Definitions
+### Using `import_uri` to Reference Graph Definitions

-When defining a predefined graph, you can use the `source_uri` field to reference an external graph definition file:
+When defining a predefined graph, you can use the `import_uri` field to reference an external graph definition file:

 ```json
 {